LatAmStartups/LatAmStartups.github.io/_posts/2018-08-01-how-mexican-startup-SmartConcil-joined-latam-startups-accelerator-in-toronto-and-scaled-globally.md

 </p>

 <p>
-When the time came to scale globally last year, Victor chose Toronto because, unlike Silicon Valley, Toronto is a major global financial hub, home to most of Canada's largest banks, and the Canadian branches of global banks.
+When the time came to scale globally last year, Salinas chose Toronto because, unlike Silicon Valley, Toronto is a major global financial hub, home to most of Canada's largest banks, and the Canadian branches of global banks.
 Toronto is fertile ground for a fintech startup.
 </p>

 <!--more-->